RatelimitedME/OwOAPI/README.md

-# OwO.Whats-Th.is?
+# RATELIMITED.ME
-A Pomf-compatible Node.js image sharing platform running on AWS' infrastructure.
+A Pomf-compatible Node.js image sharing platform running on any scale of a machine (VPS and Dedicated, Shared hosting is not supported.)

-Uses S3 and DynamoDB in order to reduce costs and provide a highly-available service.
+This is based on [OwOAPI v1](https://github.com/whats-this/api) and was documented and made easier to selfhost by AsaPlaysMC (Azzeh)

+This is compatible with the [Minio](https://minio.io) S3 API

+# Installing

+Please refer to our [Wiki](http://169.254.89.122:3000/AsaPlaysMC/API/wiki) for information on installing the API

 # Contributing
 1. Fork & clone